Computer & Internet Use

-Use of the public Internet terminals is free for the first 45 minutes for both library members and visitors.
-Each subsequent same-day 45-minute increment can be purchased for $2.00.
+Use of the public Internet terminals is free for both library members and visitors.
 You can sign on with your Gibsons & District Public Library, Sechelt Public Library, or BC One library card.
 Visitors can access the Internet terminals upon request at the reference or circulation desk.

 Information staff will assist you upon request, although we may not be familiar with every application you might want to use.
 You are invited to consult the many books, magazines, and videos about the Internet available at the Library.

 A printer is available for use.
-Copies are 25 cents per page, payable at the Information desk at the end of your time.
+Black and white copies are 25¢ cents per page, colour is 50¢ per page, payable at the Information desk at the end of your time.
 Downloading is available.

 You will need to bring your own laptop computer to the library and it will need to have built-in WiFi or you will need to install a WiFi network card.